mod-audio/mod-panel/README.md

     git submodule update

-Run make:
+Build it with make:

     make

-Go into source/mod-sdk and follow the build/install instructions there.
+Now go into source/mod-sdk and follow the build/install instructions there.

 When this is successfull, you can run the panel with:

     source/mod-panel

 Screenshot